textpattern/textpattern.github.io/tags/if-custom-field.md

 </txp:if_custom_field>
 ```

 The tag will execute the contained statements if one or more custom fields for a given article have content.
-The contents of a custom field can be displayed with the "custom_field":custom-field tag.
+The contents of a custom field can be displayed with the [custom_field](custom-field) tag.

 ## Attributes

 Tag will accept the following attributes (**case-sensitive**):

-* @match="match type"@
+* `match="match type"`
 How you wish your value to be tested.
 Choose from:
-@exact@: value text must exactly match the custom field.
+`exact`: value text must exactly match the custom field.
-@any@: checks if any of the given comma-separated list of @value@s occur anywhere in the custom field.
+`any`: checks if any of the given comma-separated list of `value`s occur anywhere in the custom field.
-@all@: checks if all of the given comma-separated list of @value@s occur anywhere in the custom field.
+`all`: checks if all of the given comma-separated list of `value`s occur anywhere in the custom field.
-@pattern@: allows you to specify a regular expression in your @value@ attribute to match against the custom field.
+`pattern`: allows you to specify a regular expression in your `value` attribute to match against the custom field.
-Default: @exact@.
+Default: `exact`.
-* @name="field name"@
+* `name="field name"`
 The custom field name you wish to check.
-* @separator="character"@
+* `separator="character"`
-If you wish to treat your custom field as a list of items - so that each item is a discrete entity and tested separately when using @any@ or @all@ matching - specify the delimiter that you use in the custom field.
-This attribute is ignored if using @exact@ or @pattern@ matching.
+If you wish to treat your custom field as a list of items - so that each item is a discrete entity and tested separately when using `any` or `all` matching - specify the delimiter that you use in the custom field.
+This attribute is ignored if using `exact` or `pattern` matching.
-* @value="field value"@
+* `value="field value"`
 The custom field content you want to check for a match.

 ## Examples